 At Brandix, our people are the lifeline of our organisation.
 It is their commitment and tireless efforts that have made Brandix what it is today – a leading apparel exporter in Sri Lanka with a presence in India and Bangladesh.
 Our 55,000+ Associates are therefore the true architects of our success story.

 They are our inspiration; they are our ‘Inspired People’.
 We celebrate their success, talents and milestones as if they were our own.
 We believe that each employee brings his or her unique talents and ideas to work every day.
-We strive, therefore, to pave the path and provide opportunities to our employees to unleash their true potential at Brandix.
-It is why we remain firm in our commitment to create an engaged workforce and empower our employees to become their best self both at work and in their personal lives.
+We strive, therefore, to pave the path and provide opportunities for our employees to unleash their true potential at Brandix.
+It is why we remain firm in our commitment to create an engaged workforce and empower our employees to become their best selves both at work and in their personal lives.

 Our people’s achievements are many.
 Be they professional or personal accomplishments, we believe that our employees are a true representation of Inspired Lives at Brandix.

-We also believe that learning is a continuous journey in order to become fully-fledged, empowered professionals of the business world.
+We also believe that learning is a continuous journey in order to become fully-fledged, empowered professionals in the business world.
 We believe that through training and development, employees can sharpen their competencies to support the Group’s strategic objectives and future growth trajectory.
 As such, we look to constantly upskill our talent and provide learning platforms to effectively enhance our employees’ awareness levels and experience to face the transitions of the external environment.